 The Affordable Care Act (ACA) was signed into law in the US by then-president Obama in 2010.
 Many of the health insurance changes made possible by the ACA are particularly important for women living with HIV.

 It is important to note that, as of this writing, the ACA is still in effect, despite high-profile attacks and repeated efforts to weaken the law by certain lawmakers and the previous US administration.
 The previous administration also attempted to revise various provisions of the ACA, as well as rules regarding healthcare rights, in order to limit or deny access to healthcare for certain members of the US population, such as immigrants and transgender people.
-Current President Biden is reversing some of these changes, and others are being challenged in court..
+Current President Biden is reversing some of these changes, and others are being challenged in court.
 In June 2021, the US Supreme Court dismissed a lawsuit challenging the ACA.
-However, other lawsuits may still be filed.
+However, other lawsuits, including challenges to what medications (e.g., PrEP) must be covered, have been filed.
 It may be a good idea to check online for possible recent changes in healthcare access since this fact sheet was last updated, and whether or not these changes are in effect.

 Why is the ACA important for women living with HIV in the US?

-In the past, people living with HIV had a difficult time getting access to the care and treatment they needed.
+In the past, people living with HIV had a difficult time getting access to the care and treatment they needed for HIV.
 They were often charged higher rates, and some were denied coverage altogether because they were living with HIV.
-The ACA stops insurers from denying coverage and charging more for coverage for those with pre-existing conditions such as HIV.
+The ACA stops insurers from denying coverage and charging higher rates for those with pre-existing conditions such as HIV.

 Because of these requirements, many low-income women living with HIV who did not have children unfortunately had to get a diagnosis of AIDS in order to be considered disabled and qualify for Medicaid.
 Many states have chosen to expand their Medicaid coverage, making it easier for low-income women living with HIV to get access to care.
 However, some states, including several with the highest numbers of people living with HIV, have chosen not to expand their Medicaid coverage.